-The master of laws (LL.M.) program at Wayne Law offers graduate study for foreign educated lawyers and professionals in in four fields of legal specialization:
+The master of laws (LL.M.) program at Wayne Law offers graduate study for foreign educated lawyers and professionals in four fields of legal specialization:

 - Corporate and finance – Much of the investment and other economic activity conducted in the world today is done by corporate entities.
 Much involves capital markets and highly sophisticated forms of securitization and corporate combinations.
 The program in corporate finance law is for several types of students: those seeking careers in private practice assisting clients in raising capital to initiate new business ventures, those seeking careers in regulating capital markets and corporate behavior, and those with their sights on positions within the legal departments of business entities, either in the United States or abroad.